muratk5n/thirdwave/en/README.md

 ---

-"In response to the European Commission’s plan to make Europe independent from Russian fossil fuels before 2030, Nel is increasing its electrolyser production capacity to meet raised ambitions for renewable hydrogen"
+H2 View: "In response to the European Commission’s plan to make Europe independent from Russian fossil fuels before 2030, Nel is increasing its electrolyser production capacity to meet raised ambitions for renewable hydrogen"

 ---

-"Traditionally, the Scottish Highlands have been renowned for majestic and wild scenery, as well as its famous whiskey, but soon the region will also be well-known a network of green hydrogen hubs.
+H2 Fuel News: "Traditionally, the Scottish Highlands have been renowned for majestic and wild scenery, as well as its famous whiskey, but soon the region will also be well-known a network of green hydrogen hubs.
 [An MoU] inked between H2 Green Limited and Getech has set out to carry out the vision of the proposed hubs, in an effort to accelerate decarbonisation in the Highlands"

 ---

-"Suburban Propane is extending its reach into the hydrogen market with the company unveiling a new 25% equity stake in Independence Hydrogen to localise hydrogen production and distribution"
+H2 View: "Suburban Propane is extending its reach into the hydrogen market with the company unveiling a new 25% equity stake in Independence Hydrogen to localise hydrogen production and distribution"

 ---

 Batteries would have died there at those temperatures no need to even test.

-"BMW is pushing its iX5 Hydrogen to the limits, with the vehicle manufacturer currently testing the zero-emission vehicle in Sweden to ensure extreme performance can be achieved in sub-zero temperatures"
+H2 View: "BMW is pushing its iX5 Hydrogen to the limits, with the vehicle manufacturer currently testing the zero-emission vehicle in Sweden to ensure extreme performance can be achieved in sub-zero temperatures"

 ---